SoumyaShri1209/current-weather-tracker/README.md

 ## 📦 How to Use

 1. Open the app in your browser.
-2. Enter the city name in the search box.
+2. Enter the city name and country code in the search box.
+3. Country code is optional.
-3. Click the search button.
+4. Click the search button.
-4. View the current weather details for the entered city.
+5. View the current weather details for the entered city.

 ## Installation